Phil Larder

 Philip John Larder MBE (born 20 March 1945), is an English rugby league and rugby union coach, and former player in both codes.

 He coached England and Great Britain national teams in rugby league, and in rugby union he was defence coach of England, and the British & Irish Lions.
-He coached World Cup finals with England against Australia in both codes - losing the 1995 rugby league final, before winning the 2003 final in rugby union.
+He coached World Cup finals with England against Australia in both codes – losing the 1995 rugby league final, before winning the 2003 final in rugby union.

 Previously a physical education teacher and national coaching director of the Rugby Football League, Larder was one of the first defence coaches in professional rugby union, and is considered a pioneer in applying rugby league expertise to the defensive side of rugby union.

 Early life and playing career

 Larder was born on 20 March 1945 in Oldham, Lancashire, and educated at Hulme Grammar School.
 After graduating with a degree in Physical Education and Sports Science from Loughborough University in 1965, he began work as a physical education teacher at Saddleworth School.

 He played rugby union as a centre for Broughton Park, playing regularly in the first team by the age of 16.
 He later played for Manchester and Sale, and became known as a particularly good sevens player.

 Larder found the travelling required to play rugby union incompatible with his work at Saddleworth, so moved to rugby league, where games were concentrated in the north of England.
-He was first approached by Leigh but opted to sign for Oldham (Heritage № 705).
+He was first approached by Leigh but opted to sign for Oldham.
 He played in Oldham's defeat by St. Helens in the 1968 Lancashire Cup final, and later moved to Whitehaven.